junlarsen/LearnTerra/README.md

 #### No mobile support

 Since there is a lot of information to display, mobile device views are not currently supported

+#### Nexus HP detection is not ready

+Getting our model to read the text off of the nexuses requires a more developed model.
+Because of the short time frame we had to prioritize other features of the app.

 ## Legal